lightward/mechanic-tasks/docs/sort-collections-by-recent-sales-performance/README.md

 **Notes:**
 - This task will skip any collections that are not configured for manual sorting.
 - The sales lookback period is capped at 90 days to avoid potential Shopify Analytics query limits.
+Similarly, the sales data for each collection is limited to the top 1000 products by metric.
-- The metrics offered for configuration directly match the ones available in Shopify Analytics.
+- The metrics offered for configuration directly match sales metrics available in Shopify Analytics.

 ## Installing this task